HouseTrip/housetrip.github.com/_posts/2014-06-24-breaking-down-a-rails-2-monolith-using-plugins.md

 end
 {% endhighlight %}

-## Bootstraping a plugin
+## Bootstrapping a plugin

 You can scaffold a new plugin via `script/generate plugin <name>` and move the created folder (`vendor/plugins/<name>`) into the `services` folder.

-The scaffold creates the appriapriate hook files you need to integrate the plugin with the main application.
-This includes hooks into how the plugin is installed and removed, which you prpbably don't need.
+The scaffold creates the appropriate hook files you need to integrate the plugin with the main application.
+This includes hooks into how the plugin is installed and removed, which you propbably don't need.
 A file named `init.rb` is also created, and this is where you add any initialization the plugin might need when the main application is booted.